oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/istio/istio.md

 ##### Configuring the domain resource

-Beginning with WebLogic Operator release 4.0, you longer have to provide `domain.spec.configuration.istio` section to enable Istio support for a domain.
-Enabling the sidecar injection at namespace level alone or annotation at `serverPod` level for OpenShift is sufficient.
+Beginning with WebLogic Kubernetes Operator release 4.0, you longer have to provide the `domain.spec.configuration.istio` section to enable Istio support for a domain.
+Enabling the sidecar injection at the namespace level alone or annotation at `serverPod` level for OpenShift is sufficient.
 The `domain.spec.configuration.istio` is no longer a valid field in the schema.

 ##### Applying a Domain YAML file

-After a Domain YAML file by:
+Apply a Domain YAML file by:

 ```shell
 $ kubectl apply -f domain.yaml